legendarycode3/decentralized-stablecoin/README.md

 The Decentralized Stablecoin protocol exposes a set of public and external functions through the `DSCEngine` and `DecentralizedStableCoin` contracts.
 These functions are grouped by responsibility to provide a clear understanding of the protocol’s capabilities.

 ### DSCEngine Functions
-The `DSCEngine` contract contains the core protocol logic
+The `DSCEngine` contract contains the core protocol logic for collateral management,